chef/automate/components/automate-chef-io/content/docs/profiles.md

 All profiles are stored in PostgreSQL, and are covered by backup and restore functionality.

+{{% info %}}
+All profiles should have a valid version in their `inspec.yml`.
+Older builds of Chef Automate require at least three elements of the x.y.z form -- for example, "1.2.0" -- and optionally can have one additional element, such as "1.2.0-20".
+Newer Chef Automate builds allow both two-element and three-element profile versions.
+{{% /info %}}

 ### Updating profiles

 New releases of profiles are shipped with the product when available.